 There was no need to paint the backs and sides of the interior of the cabinet since I planned to cover them with wallpaper.
 I figured I would save myself some work and some paint!

-Wallpaper
+Add Wallpaper

-Removable wall paper is such a trendy thing right now and I’m here for it!
-I’ve used it on 2 other projects and love how it turned out (check out this vintage trunk and this vintage hardware cabinet).
+I’ve used it on 2 other projects recently and love how they turned out (check out this vintage trunk and this vintage hardware cabinet).

 To get the wallpaper in the cabinet, I first measured each spot where I wanted it to go.
 Then, I cut each piece of wallpaper to the right size.
 And very carefully stuck it down, while smoothing out the bubbles.